mozilla/addons-server/docs/topics/api/addons.rst

     .. _version-create-request:

+    :<json string approval_notes: Information for Mozilla reviewers, for when the add-on is reviewed.
+These notes are only visible to Mozilla.
     :<json object|array compatibility:
         Either an object detailing which :ref:`applications <addon-detail-application>` and versions the version is compatible with; or an array of :ref:`applications <addon-detail-application>`,